Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsubsection{Analysis of Different Augmentations}

-We conduct experiments to explore the effect of different augmentation functions $\mathrm{aug}(x)$ in Eq.(\ref{ACA}).
-The augmentation functions are: horizontal flip (HorFlip), vertical flip (VerFlip), random rotation (RandRot), random resized crop (RRCrop) and Gaussian noise (GausNoise).
-From the average accuracies for datasets in Table~\ref{tableAugs}, we shall see that horizontal flip provides a better pseudo-label and makes the performance better.
+We conduct experiments to explore the effect of different augmentation functions $aug(x)$.
+The augmentation functions are horizontal flip (HorFlip), vertical flip (VerFlip), random rotation (RandRot), random resized crop (RRCrop), and Gaussian noise (GausNoise).
+From the average accuracies for datasets in Table~\ref{tableAugs}, we shall see that horizontal flip makes the performance better than other augmentation functions applied to TTC.